pepe/specular/README.md

 Tasks
 ---

-Spine tasks can be defined anywhere in your code and executed anywhere too, by calling `Spine.run('task name')`,<br/>
+Enter tasks can be defined anywhere in your code and executed anywhere too, by calling `Enter.run('task name')`,<br/>
-or just `Spine.run` to run all defined tasks.
+or just `Enter.run` to run all defined tasks.

 ```ruby
 # Defining tasks: